Frequently Asked Questions

 The gut microbiome refers to the microbes in the gut.
 This includes bacteria, fungi, viruses, and archaea (single cell organisms similar to bacteria).
 Gut motility refers to the coordinated movement of the gut to move food through the digestive system.
 SIBO remission refers to the end goal of treatment to achieve relief from symptoms allowing you to return to a normal lifestyle.

 SIBO is not a standalone condition but rather a secondary disorder arising from other underlying diseases, structural abnormalities in the digestive system, or external triggers.
 Anything that disrupts gut motility, impairs digestion, or weakens the body’s ability to regulate bacteria can contribute to SIBO.
-Some of the most common factors known to cause SIBO can be found on our Root Causes page.
+Some of the most common factors known to cause SIBO can be found on our Root Causes page. description

 No, SIBO is not contagious, however some of the underlying conditions, for example norovirus food poisoning, may be considered contagious.